vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/others.md

 GFM supports marking pictures by ID suffix so that pictures are only displayed in a specific mode.
 We support both GitHub’s markup and the easy markup `#light` and `#dark`.

-You can enable it using `imageMark` option.
+You can enable it using `imageMark` option in `themeConfig.plugins.mdEnhance`.

 ```md
 ![GitHub Light](/assets/icon/github-light.png#gh-dark-mode-only)